Kate Winslet: Worldwide recognition and independent films (1997–2003)

 Winslet was keen on playing Rose DeWitt Bukater, a socialite aboard the ill-fated RMS Titanic, in James Cameron's epic romance Titanic (1997).
 Cameron was initially reluctant to cast her, preferring the likes of Claire Danes and Gwyneth Paltrow, but she pleaded with him, "You don't understand!
 I am Rose!
 I don't know why you're even seeing anyone else!"
 Her persistence led him to give her the part.
 Leonardo DiCaprio featured as her love interest, Jack.
 Titanic had a production budget of $200 million, and its arduous principal photography was held at Baja Studios where a replica of the ship was created.
-Filming proved taxing for Winslet; she almost drowned, caught influenza, suffered from hypothermia, and had bruises on her arms and knees.
+Filming proved taxing for Winslet; she almost drowned, caught influenza, experienced hypothermia, and had bruises on her arms and knees.
 The workload allowed her only four hours of sleep per day and she felt drained by the experience.
 Writing for Newsweek, David Ansen commended Winslet for capturing her character's zeal with delicacy, and Mike Clark of USA Today considered her to be the film's prime asset.
 Against expectations, Titanic went on to become the highest-grossing film to that point, earning over $2 billion in box office receipts worldwide, and established Winslet as a global star.
-The film won eleven Academy Awardstied for most for a single filmincluding Best Picture and earned the 22-year-old Winslet a nomination for Best Actress.
+The film won eleven Academy Awards—tied for most for a single film—including Best Picture, and earned the 22-year-old Winslet a nomination for Best Actress.
 She also received Golden Globe and SAG nominations for Best Actress.

-Winslet did not view Titanic as a platform for bigger salaries.
+Winslet did not view Titanic as a platform for larger salaries.
 She avoided parts in blockbuster films in favour of independent productions that were not widely seen, believing that she "still had a lot to learn" and was unprepared to be a star.
 She later said her decision ensured career longevity.
 Hideous Kinky, a low-budget drama shot before the release of Titanic, was Winslet's sole film release of 1998.
 She turned down offers to star in Shakespeare in Love (1998) and Anna and the King (1999) to do the film.
 Based on the semi-autobiographical novel by Esther Freud, Hideous Kinky tells the story of a single British mother yearning for a new life in 1970s Morocco.
-Janet Maslin of The New York Times praised Winslet's decision to follow-up Titanic with such an offbeat project, and took note of how well she had captured her character's "obliviousness and optimism".
+Janet Maslin of The New York Times credited Winslet for her decision to follow-up Titanic with such an offbeat project and highlighted how well she captured her character's "obliviousness and optimism".